 Welcome to Structural Geology, the course that explores the structures of the Earth's lithosphere as well as the causes and mechanisms of their formation.
 My email is alexandrezagorevski@CUNET.carleton.ca - don't hesitate to email anytime with your questions.
 I will be available to meet with you after classes or labs, during scheduled office hours, and by appointment.

-This document and the Brightspace course website contain information about the course, instructor contact information and academic policies.
-It also contains links to a range of student-focused organizations & student support (e.g. Earth Sciences groups and activities, Health Care Resources, Ojigkwanong Indigenous Student Centre, Paul Menton Centre, Science Student Success Centre, etc.).
+This document and the Brightspace course website contain information about this course, instructor contact information and academic policies.
+These also contain links to a range of student-focused organizations & student support (e.g., Earth Sciences groups and activities, Health Care Resources, Ojigkwanong Indigenous Student Centre, Paul Menton Centre, Science Student Success Centre, etc.).
 I encourage you to take advantage of these resources.

-The teaching assistants and I want to see you succeed in this course and will do whatever we can to keep you engaged and help you learn!
+I want you to succeed in this course and will do my best to keep you engaged and help you learn!